zbuhrer/ttrpg/Tabletop RPGs/campaign/Plot/Quests/01 Introduction.md

 If the players accept the quest, move on [[02 To The Bakery|to the bakery]] quest.

 If the players reject the quest, then they are shown the door, which immediately reopens as if no time has passed.
 Intro [[03 Qrem's Qualm|Qrem's Qualm]].
-(Qrem may insist that weeks or months have passed.)
+(Qrem may insist that weeks or months have passed since he last saw them.)

 ## Other